6 Common Air Conditioner Smells Answered and How to Fix the Issue

 5. Air Conditioner Smells Like Burning Plastic

-If you’re experiencing an air conditioner burning smell or that your air conditioner smells like fish, there could be a couple of things wrong.
+If you’re dealing with an air conditioner burning smell or that your air conditioner smells like fish, there could be several things wrong.
 These entail:

 • Broken capacitator that’s overheating the motor.